Deputy Mayor of London: Livingstone mayoralties

 The 2000 London mayoral election was won by Ken Livingstone, who ran as an independent after being expelled from the Labour Party.
 He announced that he would rotate the position of deputy mayor equally between the four parties represented in the London Assembly (London Labour, London Conservatives, London Liberal Democrats and the London Green Party).
 He offered the role to Nicky Gavron of the Labour Party for the first year.
-After some political manoeuvring, she accepted.
+Initially Labour rejected any offer for the position of Deputy Mayor unless he withdrew from confronting the government over funding for the Tube.
+Gavron later accepted.

 However, in 2001, Livingstone decided not to offer the role to the Conservatives, claiming it would be disruptive, so Nicky Gavron retained the post.
 In 2002, the Liberal Democrats were asked to nominate a candidate but declined, saying that it would be better to scrutinise the mayor from an independent position.
 Gavron remained in the role, In 2003, the Greens accepted an offer to nominate a deputy mayor and selected Jenny Jones, who became London's second deputy mayor.

-Gavron was originally chosen as the Labour candidate for the 2004 London mayoral election but she stepped aside when Livingstone was invited to rejoin the party.
+In 2002, Gavron was originally chosen as the Labour candidate for the 2004 London mayoral election.
+Gavron stepped aside when Livingstone was invited to rejoin the party.
 They then ran on a joint ticket as Labour's candidates for the posts of mayor and deputy mayor.
-She served as Livingstone's deputy for the duration of his second term.

 In his first term, Livingstone came under fire for delegating his powers to his chief of staff, Simon Fletcher, rather than the deputy mayor on several occasions.